Next-Generation Reservoir Computing for Dynamical Inference

 Reservoir computing (RC) has emerged as a powerful and versatile machine learning framework for processing temporal data, particularly in tasks involving time series prediction and the inference of latent variables in dynamical systems~\cite{Jaeger2001, maass2002, lukosevicius2009}.
-As \citet{Ott2018} describe, {\it ``Reservoir computing is a machine-learning approach that has demonstrated success at a variety of tasks, including time series prediction and inferring unmeasured variables of a dynamical system from measured variables''}.
+As Lu {\it et al.}~\cite{Ott2018} describe, {\it ``Reservoir computing is a machine-learning approach that has demonstrated success at a variety of tasks, including time series prediction and inferring unmeasured variables of a dynamical system from measured variables''}.
 In its classical form, RC leverages a high-dimensional, nonlinear dynamical system --- referred to as the \emph{reservoir} --- which is driven by an input signal.
 The reservoir's response is then post-processed with a linear map to obtain the desired output, commonly referred to as \emph{readout}.
 For a general overview of the theory and state of the art, see also Refs.~\cite{tanaka2019recent,nakajima2021reservoir}.

 A key advantage of RC lies in its simplicity: the reservoir itself operates as a static component that does not require training, while only the output layer (readout) is optimized, typically through linear regression.
 This design allows for implementations of the reservoir in both software --- often utilizing recurrent neural networks --- and physical systems.
-Such flexibility has led in a diverse array of physical implementations, including water buckets \cite{fernando2003}, optical systems \cite{appeltant2011}, electronic delay circuits \cite{haynes2015}, and photonic devices \cite{larger2017}.
+Such flexibility has led to a wide range of serious physical implementations, including optical systems~\cite{appeltant2011}, electronic delay circuits~\cite{haynes2015}, and photonic devices~\cite{larger2017}.
+And to illustrate just how general the reservoir-computing principle is, researchers have even demonstrated it using simple water tanks where surface ripples act as the reservoir~\cite{fernando2003} --- a setup meant more as a proof-of-concept than a practical device.
+Quantum-inspired implementations of reservoir computing have also been explored in recent work~\cite{domingo2023arxiv}.
 The capacity to treat the reservoir as a black box, without needing a detailed model or adjustable internal parameters, sets RC apart from other machine learning paradigms, such as deep learning.